The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Yeah, thanks, Rush.

-Uh listen, uh, I know President Bush, too, uh, when he left office, uh, said he would not campaign, uh, he would not get involved in politics anymore.
+Listen, I know President Bush, too, when he left office, said he would not campaign.

-Even though uh there are pockets in the country where he's still very popular, and he could have helped uh House candidates on the Republican side, Senate candidates.
+Even though there are pockets in the country where he's still very popular and he could have helped House candidates on the Republican side, Senate candidates, he chose not to do so.

-Uh let me see if I can get to the question I think you're going to ask.
+Let me see if I can get to the question I think you're going to ask.

 The country is hanging by a thread.

-George W. Bush clearly, in your mind and your way of thinking, doesn't want the country to go the direction Obama's taking it.
+George W. Bush, clearly, in your mind and your way of thinking, doesn't want the country to go the direction Obama's taking it.

 So why doesn't he speak up?

-As former president with the influence he would have, why doesn't he speak up?
+As former president, with the influence he would have, why doesn't he speak up?

-Why does he join?
+Why doesn't he join?

 Why didn't he speak out against what Obama's doing?